dyllisLev/ai-story-game/replit.md

 # Overview

 This is a React-based interactive AI story roleplay application called "Crack AI".
 The application allows users to create, manage, and play through AI-powered interactive stories with multiple AI models.
-It features a full-stack architecture with an Express backend, React frontend, and SQLite database for local data persistence.
+It features a full-stack architecture with an Express backend, React frontend, and Supabase PostgreSQL database for data persistence.

 The app provides a story creation interface with customizable settings, a chat-based gameplay interface with markdown rendering, and support for multiple AI language models (Gemini, GPT-4, Claude, Grok).
 The primary language appears to be Korean, as evidenced by the UI content and sample stories.